tfonteyn/NeverTooManyBooks/README.md

 ## User Interface languages:

 - English, Dutch, Portuguese.
-- German, French, Spanish: quality should be very good but may lack in some places.
+- German, French, Spanish: quality should be very good but could benefit from a native speaker verification.
 - Italian: should be usable, but certainly not perfect.
+Verification by a native speaker needed.
 - Czech, Greek, Polish, Russian, Turkish: mostly machine translated, no guarantees for quality.

 Translations are now integrated and editable